zaiisao/Documentation/en/Audio Broadcast/audio_effect_mixing_android.md

 ## Introduction
 In a call or live broadcast, you may need to play custom audio or music files to all the users in the channel.
 For example, adding sound effects in a game, or playing background music.
 We provide two groups of methods for playing audio effect files and audio mixing.

 Before proceeding, ensure that you implement a basic call or live interactive streaming in your project.
-See [Start a Video Call](../../en/Audio%20Broadcast/start_call_android.md) or [Start a Live Interactive Video Streaming](../../en/Audio%20Broadcast/start_live_android.md) for details.
+See [Start a Video Call](../../en/Audio%20Broadcast/start_call_android.md) or [Start Live Interactive Video Streaming](../../en/Audio%20Broadcast/start_live_android.md) for details.

 ## Play audio effect files